Gilead's Chinese HCV Revenues - How Much To Expect And When

 Our goal is to collaborate with the government, commercial payers and the broader healthcare community to deliver sustainable access to our medicines.

 In my email discussions with CSYJ on Gilead's Chinese aspirations, he reminded me how important it is that Gilead be sensitive to China's practitioners of traditional medicine.
-China's long traditions and experience with its home grown medical approaches present special challenges to western pharma companies.
+China's long traditions and experience with its home-grown medical approaches present special challenges to western pharma companies.
 One interesting article describes the situation in China as a unique hybrid.
 This article notes:

 The extent to which the Chinese have absorbed "alternative medicine", that is, conventional Western medicine, into their system, is quite remarkable.
 It is apparent that the Chinese are proud of this collaborative, complementary, and comprehensive model.
-They have so completely embraced the alternatives to traditional Chinese medicine-surgical and drug based procedures-that all residents of Chinese cities have complete access to both.
+They have so completely embraced the alternatives to traditional Chinese medicine - surgical and drug based procedures - that all residents of Chinese cities have complete access to both.

 Importantly, this excerpt characterizes Western medicine as the alternative system.
 I suffer from the conceit that Gilead's suite of HCV therapies, Sovaldi, Harvoni, Epclusa, and soon SOF/VEL/VOX, offer the very characteristics that can be attractive in this hybrid system.